The Trail

 The total runtime of The Trail is 91 minutes (1h 31m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 5.2/10, and global collection metrics, The Trail stands as a challenging project for the creators.
-It remains an essential piece of the 2013 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 5.2/10, and global performance metrics, The Trail is classified as a AVERAGE.
+It remains an essential part of the 2013 cinematic calendar.

 Frequently Asked Questions